LowTechCoder/rpi4-retroarch-guide/README.md

-# rpi4-retroarch-guide
+# Raspberry Pi 4/400 - RetroArch Guide

 This Guide written in Jan 2021, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.

+I love RetroArch more than any other Raspberry Pi retro solution, so I thought it would be nice to have a very focused document about installing RetroArch and some descriptions to help someone to understand how it all works more.

+##Reasons to use this over other solutions:
+1 GUI to learn, just RetroArch XMB.
+Auto run commands on boot
+Edit config files using a keyboard and mouse instead of having to connect through your wifi.

 During Raspberry Pi OS Installation,
 Choose Auto login, choose a password, and do anything else it asks for.